 Only 7% of your message is transferred by words.
 The other 93% consists of non-verbal signals such as the tone of your voice, your facial expressions, your posture and your gestures.

-The Process Communication Model helps you to communicate with others by not only tuning in to others to what they say but also what they feel and believe.
+The Process Communication Model® helps you to communicate with others by not only tuning in to others on what they say but also on how they say this.

-The Process Communication Model was developed by the psychologist Taibi Kahler in the 1970s.
-He discovered that everyone has a personality type in communication and that the behavior that goes along with it has a certain order, can be measured and can even be predicted.
+The Process Communication Model® was developed by the psychologist Taibi Kahler in the 1970s.
+He discovered that everyone has 6 personality types in communication and that the behavior that goes along with it has a certain order, can be measured and can even be predicted.
 Very useful when selecting candidates for a particular job or project.

-Based on his research and observations, he discovered that there are 6 personality types or ‘mini-scripts’.
-You may be familiar with the ‘egos ín Transactional Analysis (TA) which is the basis for the Process Communication Model.
-Within the model these are called ‘states of mind’.
+Based on his research and observations, he discovered that there are 6 personality types or preferred styles.
+You may be familiar with the ‘egos’ from Transactional Analysis (TA) which is the basis for the Process Communication Model®.
+Within the Process Communication Model® these are called ‘states of mind’.

-If we know what our mini-scripts are, then we can act on these and avoid pitfalls.
-This is especially useful when we are under stress or high pressure.
-In that state we are no longer fully aware of reality, we misunderstand messages, become emotional and we make the wrong decisions.
-The PCM then helps you to get in positive contact again.
+If we know what our preferred styles are, then we can act on these and avoid pitfalls.
+This is especially useful when we are experiencing distress.
+In that state we are no longer fully aware of reality, we misinterpret messages, become emotional and we often make wrong decisions.
+PCM offers insight in this predictable pattern and gives you tools to get in positive contact again.

 It’s about how you say things rather than what you say.
 People react more to the ‘music’ behind the words.
 This is called the ‘process’.
 It is therefore a matter of choosing a communication style that appeals to the other person so that he/she can hear you better and to avoid a misunderstanding.

 It helps you to discover your preferred communication style so that you can focus on what the other person needs.
-Through the Process Communication Model you know what motivates you, where you get more energy from and where you can optimally use your character strengths.
+With the Process Communication Model®, you know what motivates you, where you get energy from and where you can optimally use your character strengths.
 You recognize the preferences of others more quickly and you are aware of what causes stress.
-Finally, the Process Communication Model helps you to convert miscommunication into effective contact.
+Finally, the Process Communication Model® offers you specific tools to convert miscommunication into effective contact.

 PCM is for anyone who wants to learn how to deal with stress on daily behavior and to avoid miscommunication.
 It helps you to develop and use your own emotional and intellectual tools if you end up in a difficult, stressful situation.

-The Process Communication Model helps an organization to communicate, motivate and manage stress.
+The Process Communication Model® helps an organization to communicate, to motivate and to manage stress.